-Protein is one of the nutrients that deserve specific attention if it comes to muscle growth, but some put too much emphasis on it.
-Why is protein so important?
-Our muscles are build up with proteins!
 When you work out you will sometimes damage muscle fibres.
 These fibres have to be repaired and this will require protein.
-But even if our muscles will not get damaged by working out, the cells our muscles are made out of still need to be replaced.
 By working out you stimulate your muscles to make the muscle cells bigger.
+To make them bigger you need protein.

-A general guideline for a regular athlete (with that I mean someone who does not specifically train for increase in muscle mass or strength) will only need about 0, 8 – 1, 2 grams of protein per kg of body weight (or per 2 pounds of body weight).
+A general guideline for an athlete will only need about 0, 8 – 1, 2 grams of protein per kg of body weight (or per 2 pounds of body weight).

 So for an average sized male person weighing 80 kg this means:

 80 x 0,8 = 64 grams of protein or 80 x 1,2 = 96 grams of protein